-Foreign multidrug resistant bacteria contained in Toronto hospitalDecember 11th, 2012 in Diseases, Conditions, Syndromes /
+Foreign multidrug resistant bacteria contained in Toronto hospitalDecember 11, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 As the prevalence of antibiotic-resistant infections continue to rise around the world, a hospital in Canada detected the presence of New Delhi Metallo-ß-lactamase-1-Producing Klebsiella pneumoniae (NDM1-Kp), a multidrug resistant bacteria that is resistant to carbapenems, one of the last lines of antibiotics.
 The retrospective report, featured in the January issue of Infection Control and Hospital Epidemiology, the journal of the Society for Healthcare Epidemiology of America, analyzes risk factors and infection control strategies taken to prevent the spread of NDM1-Kp.